dalehenrich/gsApplicationTools/docs/gettingStarted.md

         fork.
 ```

 This is a classic *forever* loop that performs a task every *delayTimeMs*.
+The task is performed in a block that is passed into the **gemServer:** method.

+The **gemServer:** method is but one method in a family of methods that provide a standardardized set of *gem server* services.
+The services can be divided into two broad categories: [exception handling](#gem-server-exception-handling) and [transaction management](#gem-server-transaction-model).

+These methods provide *exception handling* services only:
+  - gemServer:
+  - gemServer:exceptionSet:
+  - gemServer:exceptionSet:onError:
+  - gemServer:onError:
+These methods provide for *exception handling* and *transaction management*:
+  - gemServerTransaction:
+  - gemServerTransaction:exceptionSet:
+  - gemServerTransaction:exceptionSet:onError:
+  - gemServerTransaction:exceptionSet:onError:onConflict:
+  - gemServerTransaction:onConflict:
+  - gemServerTransaction:onError:
+  - gemServerTransaction:onError:onConflict:

+With the **exceptionSet:** argument, you may specify a custom list of exceptions to handle.

+With the **onError:** block, you may specify custom processing for errors and non-resumable exceptions beyond the standard logging service.

+With the **onConflict:** block you may specify custom processing in the event of a [commit conflict](#transaction-conflict)

 ###Gem Server Exception Handling
-The **gemServer:** method has default exception handlers for the following exceptions:
+The **gemServer:** method has default exception handlers for the following exceptions (the list of default exceptions is slightly different for [GemStone 2.4.x][8]):
   - **Error**
   - **Break**
   - **Breakpoint**